nalinaksh/OpenAI-RAG-chatbot/README.md

+# OpenAI RAG based chat application for your local files
-# A RAG chatbot created using OpenAI's Assistant-API where a user can simply upload the local documents and get started with chatting to the documents.
+A RAG chatbot created using OpenAI's Assistant-API where a user can simply upload the local documents and get started with chatting to the documents.